 - How to Train for Lean Muscle Growth

 What is Lean Bulking?

-- Bulking: going into a calorie surplus to facilitate muscle growth.
+- Bulking: gaining weight to support muscle growth.

-- Aggressive bulking: going into a calorie surplus with the goal of maximizing muscle growth.
+- Aggressive bulking: bulking with an emphasis on maximizing muscle growth.

-What complicates things a little bit is that most people who bulk are trying to gain muscle, not fat.
-And we’re no exception.
-We always recommend minimizing fat gain.
-So keep in mind that whenever we talk about bulking—even when we’re talking about aggressive bulking—we’re always trying to gain more muscle, less fat.
+Everyone who bulks is trying to gain muscle, not fat.
+That’s what separates bulking from regular weight gain.
+So keep in mind that even when we’re bulking aggressively—we’re always trying to gain more muscle, less fat.

-What separates a regular bulk from a bonafide lean bulk, though, is that instead of trying to fully maximize muscle growth, the goal is to truly minimize fat gain.
-That shifts the priorities around a little bit.
-It often means gaining weight less quickly, building muscle more slowly, but cutting our fat gains way down.
+What separates a regular bulk from a lean bulk is that instead of maximizing muscle growth, the goal is to minimize fat gain.
+That means gaining weight less quickly and building muscle more slowly, but cutting fat gains way down.
 Many people prefer this approach, and it’s one of the two paths we recommend in our bulking programs.